Los Angeles Lewd Conduct Defense Attorneys

 Under the California Penal Code 647(a), “lewd or dissolute conduct” is a misdemeanor offense.
 The essence of the law is that a lewd act occurred in a location where another person present could have been offended by viewing it.
 The charge may be filed against a person if it is alleged that he or she engaged in sexual activity in a public place.
 The types of sexual activities include intercourse, oral sex, exposing the genitals, or masturbation, or touching the genitals, buttocks, or breasts in a public place, or within public view.

-A charge of lewd conduct, even when not yet resolved in or out of court, is a source of embarrassment, and poses risk of damaging the reputation and professional standing of the accused.
+A charge of lewd conduct in Los Angeles, even when not yet resolved in or out of court, is a source of embarrassment, and poses risk of damaging the reputation and professional standing of the accused.
 If you are accused of committing the crime of lewd conduct, you need to ensure you are represented by an accomplished sex crime defense attorney in Los Angeles, who will manage every detail of defending against the charge with discretion.